Online Medical Assistant Programs in New Jersey: Top Schools in NJ

 Duration: 12 weeks

-Mode: Hybrid, with online synchronous and synchronous options, plus lab/clinical work on campus
+Mode: Hybrid (Online synchronous and asynchronous options, plus lab/clinical work on campus)

 What does an online medical assistant curriculum in New Jersey entail?